Castel Valer, one of the best preserved fortresses of the Alps, was built between the 13th and 16th century

 Image gallery: Castel Valer

-Castel Valer is a medieval castle in the vicinity of the village of Tassullo in the Val di Non, at the feet of the impressive Brenta Dolomites.
-Various archaeologic findings vouch for the Roman origins of the two medieval manors surrounding the 40 metres high octagonal granite tower, which is the highest of its kind in Trentino.
+Castel Valer is a medieval fortress in the proximity of the village of Tassullo in the Val di Non at the feet of the impressive Brenta Dolomites.
+The monument is composed of two medieval keeps of Roman origin, as proven by archaeologic findings.
+The complex features the highest tower of Trentino, that is, a 40-metre high octagonal-shaped granite tower enclosed by two nuclei.

-The monument also houses a chapel dedicated to San Valerio, embellished with a fresco cycle by the brothers Baschenis.
+The chapel dedicated to St. Valerius inside the castle houses a precious fresco cycle by the fratelli Baschenis.

 Contact info